perg593/pulse-agents/README.md

-# Pulse Widgets Theme Toolkit
+# Pulse Agents Demo

-This repository contains the current theme-generation pipeline (`theme-generator/`), a lightweight preview dashboard (`preview/`), and supporting assets.
+This repository contains the Pulse Agents preview dashboard (`preview/`) and supporting assets.
 The codebase has been standardized with centralized configuration, improved error handling, and comprehensive validation.

+**Note:** The theme generator has been moved to a separate repository: https://github.com/perg593/theme-generator

 ## 📦 Current Structure